Aurier joins Villarreal following Tottenham exit

 He also has vast experience at international level, winning 70 caps for his country.

-Unbeaten Villarreal is 11th in LaLiga, winning two and drawing five of their opening seven games of the season.
+Unbeaten Villarreal are 11th in LaLiga, winning two and drawing five of their opening seven games of the season.